Trial or deposition can be a bloodbath.

 Having to file a last-minute Motion in Limine about your expert will take a hit to your trial budget.

-Opposing counsel’s failure to file a Motion in Limine might be a boon to your case, if you know it will be a smart move–if you were the filing party.
+Alternatively, opposing counsel’s failure to file a Motion in Limine about their own expert might be a boon to your case, if you know it would have been your smart move, that they missed.

 When I review and research the reports, practices and professional behavior of a forensic psychiatrist or psychologist-or help select such a professional, I watch for vulnerability to challenges and opinions diminished.
 Attorneys tell me there’s no substitute for the impartial eagle eye for inconsistencies and missteps.
 I concur.
 But get someone who knows the industry.